 The United Arab Emirates (UAE) is a global center for international trade and finance.
 The country has multiple free trade zones, which attract large businesses but also pose money laundering and terrorist financing issues.
-In this guide, you can find comprehensive information about AML in Abu Dhabi, which is the capital of UAE.
+In this guide, you can find comprehensive information about AML in Abu Dhabi, which is the capital of the UAE.

 The UAE has strict AML rules and regulations in place to keep these concerns at bay.
 Companies formed in the Abu Dhabi Global Market (ADGM) Free Zone must comply with the Anti-Money Laundering and Combating Financing Of Terrorism (AML-CFT) Law.
 The ADGM AML-CFT rule book applies to both financial institutions and Designated Non-Financial Businesses and Professions (DNFBPs), such as precious metals and precious stone dealers, real estate brokers, lawyers, auditors, and trust and corporate service providers.